Introduction: Improvised Woodworking Clamps

 Step 6: Tie-downs

 Ratcheting tie-downs are particularly powerful and you sometimes have to be careful to not over-tighten them.
 Use waxed paper to avoid getting glue on your tie-downs, though!
 I didn't in the pictures shown and had some clean-up to do as a result.
 Lashing straps(third photo) are inexpensive and effective and I use mine all the time to fix loads to my roofrack.
 If all you have is rope, try a trucker's hitch.
+Several wraps of cord, then putting a stick through loops at each end, and twisting the stick also works.

 Step 7: Pinning